Lecture Notes in Statistical Mechanics and Mesoscopics

 \sheadC{The Boltzmann equation}

 The Liouville equation for $\rho(r,p)$ is merely a continuity equation in phase space.
 It can be written as $(d/dt)\rho=0$ where $d/dt$ unlike $\partial/\partial t$ is the total derivative reflecting the change in the occupation of a phase space cell.
 The Boltzmann equation for $f(r,p)$ is formally identical to the Liouville equation in the absence of collisions, and with collisions becomes $(d/dt)\rho = g(r,p)$, where $g(r,p)$ is the net rate in which particles are generated at $(r,p)$ due to collisions.
-Accordingly the Boltzmann equation is \beq \Big[\frac{\partial}{\partial t} + v(p)\cdot\frac{\partial}{\partial x} + \mathcal{F}(r) \cdot \frac{\partial}{\partial p} \Big] \ f(r,p) \ \ = \ \ g(r,p) \eeq where $v(p)=p/\mass$ is the dispersion relation, and $\mathcal{F}(r)=-V'(r)$ is the force due to some external potential.
-The common expression for $g(r,p)$ is based on 2body collision mechanism and "molecular chaos" assumption.
-The gas reaches a steady sate in accordance with the Boltzmann $H$ theorem.
-The formal solution for the steady state implies the Maxwell-Boltzmann distribution for the velocities.
+Accordingly the Boltzmann equation is \beq \Big[\frac{\partial}{\partial t} + v(p)\cdot\frac{\partial}{\partial x} + \mathcal{F}(r) \cdot \frac{\partial}{\partial p} \Big] \ f(r,p) \ \ = \ \ g_{[f]}(r,p) \eeq where $v(p)=p/\mass$ is the dispersion relation, and $\mathcal{F}(r)=-V'(r)$ is the force due to some external potential.
+The notation emphasizes that $g(r,p)$ is a functional of the~$f$ distribution.
+It can be written as a difference of ingoing and outgoing fluxes due to collisions.
+A distribution that gives zero in the left hand side of the Boltzmann equation is called "ergodic".
+A distribution that gives ${g=0}$ at any point is "locally equilibrated".
+If a locally equilibrated distribution is ergodic it constitutes an equilibrium solution of the Boltzmann equation.
+If there is no such solution, one can look for a non-equilibrium steady-state (NESS) solution.
+For example, assume that $g$ is different in two regions of space reflecting the presence baths with different temperatures; In such case there exists a non-ergodic NESS solution that features a non-zero heat transport through the system.